astronomer/airflow-guides/guides/managing-dependencies.md

 ## Dependencies with the TaskFlow API

-The [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/concepts/taskflow.html), available in Airflow 2+, provides an easy way to turn Python functions into Airflow tasks using the `@task` decorator.
+The [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/concepts/taskflow.html), available in Airflow 2.0+, provides an easy way to turn Python functions into Airflow tasks using the `@task` decorator.

 If your DAG has only Python functions that are all defined with the decorator, setting dependencies is as easy as invoking the Python functions.
 For example, in the DAG below we have two dependent tasks, `get_testing_increases` and `analyze_testing_increases`.
-To set the dependencies, we invoke the functions: `analyze_testing_increases(get_testing_increase(state))`.
+To set the dependencies, we invoke the function `analyze_testing_increases(get_testing_increase(state))`:

 ```python
 from airflow.decorators import dag, task